 This is managerial level maintenance work directing, developing and maintaining the overall comprehensive building maintenance and construction program for the City's prison complex.
-An employee in this class supervises a large number of skilled trades workers and others through subordinate supervisors, develops maintenance goals and procedures, and is responsible for evaluating and promoting organizational and operating efficiency of the various maintenance services for the prison's maintenance program.
+An employee in this class supervises a large number of skilled trades workers and others through subordinate supervisors, develops maintenance goals and procedures, and is responsible for reviewing various maintenance services for the prison's maintenance program.
 Work differs from other supervisory building maintenance classes by responsibility for directing prisons trades employees who are in turn responsible for the custody and instruction of inmates.
 Work is performed under the general supervision of a deputy commissioner.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)